 You feel great because you think you are a shrewd negotiator and won the best deal for yourself.

 Getting the cheapest deal don’t necessarily mean you’re getting the best deal.

-Look for These Three Qualities
+Look for These Three Qualities in a Contractor

-Instead, when I do business with someone, as a customer, I am looking for three qualities:
+When I do business with someone, as a customer, I am looking for three qualities:

 - The right personality (someone I enjoy dealing with).

 - The right deal (a deal that is good and profitable for both of us).